Tomball, Texas: Transportation

 The city of Tomball is primarily served by FM 2920 (Main Street) east to west and State Highway 249 (Tomball Parkway) north to south.

 David Wayne Hooks Memorial Airport, a general aviation airport, is located outside of the Tomball city limits in northwest Harris County.
 On June 27, 2007, the Texas State Legislature approved Tomball's request to annex Hooks Airport even though the airport does not border the Tomball city limits.
 Since the airport is in the city of Houston's extraterritorial jurisdiction, the city of Tomball had to get permission from Houston to annex the airport.

+Economy

+Tomball benefits from a robust retail corridor along SH-249 as well as a growing commercial complex just south of the recently constructed Highway 99 (the "Grand Parkway").
+The city's budget is heavily reliant on the sales tax revenue, which contributes 45% of the General Fund.
+Property taxes account for 17% of the fund.
+Public safety (police, fire, emergency services district #15, and dispatch together) accounts for 43% of General Fund expenditures.
+Local events, such as the German Heritage Festival and German Christmas Market (both known colloquially as "Germanfest") every March and December, contribute to seasonal swings in tax revenue.